benspector3/asd-template-keyboard-intro/README.md

 <img src='img/keycode-console.png'>

-## TODO 2: identify specific keycodes
+## TODO 2: Identify Specific Keycodes

 Now that we know our `"keydown"` events are being handled, let's figure out exactly _which_ keys are being pressed.
 Do the following: